-SBMA6040 International Marketing and Export Strategy (3 credits)
+International Marketing and Export Strategy (3 credits)

-The main focus of this course is on management of the marketing function of multinational enterprises or corporations.
-The fact that MNCs operate in different nations means that they must operate within the context of varied national requirements and cultural expectations.
-This course applies theories and models to actual situations through case analysis and examines management practices from an international marketing perspective.
+The main focus of this course is on management of the marketing function of multinational enterprises or corporations (MNE or MNC).
+The fact that MNEs operate in different nations means that they must operate within the context of varied national requirements and cultural expectations.
+This course applies theories and models to actual situations through case analysis and examines management practices from an international marketing perspective